 The Asian Giant Fawn are intriguing tarantulas displaying some of the most varied behaviour within one species, I have observed.
 These tarantulas readily embrace fossorial or terrestrial life.
-What is most striking about the The Asian Giant Fawn is it’s extensive web spinning.
+What is most intriguing about the The Asian Giant Fawn is it’s extensive web spinning.
 The The Asian Giant Fawn will quickly adapt it’s enclosure to it’s preferred living conditions.
 I have seen The Asian Giant Fawn living as arboreals yet my own The Asian Giant Fawn has burrowed more extensively than my H.lividum.
 The varied terrain of Malaysia may give us a clue as to why the The Asian Giant Fawn is one of the most adaptable tarantualas I’ve experienced.

 |Species||Chilobrachys huahini – C. huahini

 |Common Names||Asian Fawn, Asian Giant Fawn, Giant Asian Fawn